 Korean food stands out from other cuisines with the many side dishes (banchan) that are served during meals.
 The number of side dishes can range anywhere from 2 to 12, but everyday meals feature at least a few.
 When you eat at a Korean restaurant, your various side dishes will come to you before your meal in small bowls and can be anything from vegetables to meat to seafood prepared in any number of ways.
 Korean dishes are all served at the same time, so there are no separate courses like in Western cuisines.

 Rice is the backbone of almost every Korean meal.
 On rare occasions, noodles will replace the rice, but the vast majority of the time, every person eats a bowl of rice with their meal.
+There are some low-carb substitutes too.
 Typically, each person will also have their own bowl of soup or stew.
 The side dishes and main dish or dishes–which can be meat, seafood, or tofu–are all be served family-style in the middle of the table.
 Sometimes a large stew will replace the main dish and will be served family-style at the table.

 Koreans have perfected the art of preserving food over thousands of years, so many of the side dishes are pickled, salted, or fermented and many are spicy.
 Kimchi, Korea's famous spicy cabbage, has over a hundred varieties of different vegetables, including some non-spicy types.
 Even though Korean stews and soups are served hot (almost boiling), many of the side dishes are served cold or at room temperature.

 Korea is a peninsula, so Koreans eat a lot of seafood although meat has become very popular in the last 50 or so years.
 The most common spice and sauce ingredients used in Korean cuisine are: